 The Board of Directors convenes as often as required by business, but at a minimum of four times per year.
-In the financial year 2020/2021 the Board met four times for meetings of four to five hours each.
-Two additional meetings were conducted as a conference call respectively strategy workshop.
+In the financial year 2021/2022 the Board met four times for meetings of four to five hours each.
+Five additional meetings by Board of Directors were conducted as a conference call respectively strategy workshop.
 The CEO, CFO and other members of the Executive Board took part as required in the meetings.